goto40/self-dsl/docs/xtext_xtend.md

   * „==“ vs. „===“ (analogous „!=“ vs. „!==“):
     * „==“ uses the method "equals" to determine the result.
     * „===“ checks if the identical object is referenced (like a pointer comparison).
-  * It is possible to check if an optional modell element is present or not by comparing it to null.
+  * It is possible to check if an optional model element is present or not by comparing it to null.
   * It is possible to check if a model element is not yet loaded (eIsProxy==true).